jlinoff/git2dot/README.md

-It has a number of different options for customizing the nodes, using your own custom git command to generate the data, keeping the generated data for re-use and generating graphical output like PNG, SVG or even HTML files.
+It has a number of different options for customizing the nodes, using your own custom git command to generate the data, keeping the generated data for re-use, customizing dot directly and generating graphical output like PNG, SVG or even HTML files.

 Here is an example run:
 ```bash